qgis/QGIS-Documentation/docs/server_manual/integration_with_third_parties.rst

       :local:
       :depth: 3

-QGIS server provides standard OGC web services like `WMS, WFS, etc. <https://www.ogc.org/docs/is>`_ thus it can used by a wide variety of end user tools.
+QGIS Server provides standard OGC web services like `WMS, WFS, etc. <https://www.ogc.org/docs/is>`_ thus it can be used by a wide variety of end user tools.

 Integration with QGIS Desktop
 =============================